-What to put on your cheese board to impress your guests
+What to put on your food slate board to impress your guests

 Hello, I'm going to explain to you how to spice up your cheese board.